 At that same time, Valley Community Baptist Church in Avon, Connecticut - having also decided that the best way to reach people for Christ was through starting new churches - contacted Pastor Clark about starting their first church plant or "daughter" church.

 Pastor Clark and his family moved to Granby.

 Valley Brook Community Church opened in September.

-Valley Brook outgrew the elementary school they were renting and moved to the Granby Memorial High School for Sunday morning services.
+Valley Brook outgrew the elementary school (now Kelly Lane Primary School) they were renting and moved to the Granby Memorial High School for Sunday morning services.